-With the new entrance of the Pico Laser into the medical aesthetics arena, the treatment of pigmentation will certainly be taken a notch up.
+With the new entrance of the Pico Laser into the medical aesthetics arena, the treatment of pigmentation will certainly be taken up a notch.

-What is the reason that you choose PicoSecond or NanoSecond laser among pigment lasers?
+Why you should choose PicoSecond or NanoSecond laser among pigment lasers

-The Asian skin is susceptible to PIH at 532nm and the picosecond laser can still cause side effects although the risk is lower than with the nanosecond laser.
-I use particular caution with the fractional tip.
+The Asian skin is susceptible to PIH at 532nm, and the picosecond laser can still cause side effects although the risk is lower than with the nanosecond laser.
+Thus particular caution is required.

 Indications outside pigmented lesions